 Between 1931-43, with support from the Concordancia ("Concordance," a coalition of business interests, moderate Radicals, and conservatives), the military controlled the country through friendly Presidents elected via fraudulent elections.
+The neutrality.
+Nevertheless, US economic and diplomatic pressure influenced Argentina's decision to break diplomatic relations with Germany in 1943.
+Simultaneously, the military government faced a legitimacy crisis after several generals were unable to effectively lead the country, leaving the government imperiled.

-The Concordancia systematically expelled the UCR from electoral politics, with several military leaders aspiring to reorient the country by emulating the fascist policies that Italy and Germany were implementing in Europe.
+Concordancia systematically expelled the UCR from electoral politics, with several military leaders aspiring to reorient the country by emulating the fascist policies that Italy and Germany were implementing in Europe.
 Because of the suppression of electoral democracy and severe economic hardship, historians termed this period as the "Década Infame" (infamous decade).